 You can share Product Tours in many places to help guide customers wherever they are.
 For example, you can:

-- Help customers find what they’re looking for with Answer Bot.
+Help customers find what they’re looking for with Resolution Bot.

 Note: If you want to automatically show tours to a target audience, read this article.